dflook/terraform-github-actions/terraform-output/README.md

 ## Outputs

-An action output will be created for each output of the terraform configuration.
+An action output will be created for each output of the Terraform configuration.

-For example, with the terraform config:
+For example, with the Terraform config:
 ```hcl
 output "service_hostname" {
   value = "example.com"